 Thousands of humane societies dedicated to cats and dogs exist across the United States; indeed, intervening on behalf of stray cats and dogs has often been a focal point for animal advocates.
-We know much about preventing suffering in these contexts—we know how to reduce the spread of disease, how to humanely implement population control measures, and how to place companion animals in loving homes—but this knowledge is counterbalanced by high costs of implementation.
+We know much about preventing suffering in these contexts—we know how to reduce the spread of disease, how to implement population control measures humanely, and how to place companion animals in loving homes—but this knowledge is counterbalanced by high implementation costs.
 When you factor in medical care, vaccines, food, shelter housing, and employee costs, it seems unlikely that this is a cost-effective method for alleviating suffering.
 Additionally, the level of support for efforts on behalf of companion animals is very high relative to other animal causes, which means it is unlikely to have “low-hanging fruit” type opportunities for producing positive change.
-Because of this, ACE does not currently recommend companion animal shelters as a way to achieve the biggest return on donations.
+Because of this, ACE does not currently recommend companion animal shelters as a way to achieve the biggest return on donations

-Sanctuaries certainly have value, but direct care for animals can be very expensive, so we caution against taking in too many direct rescues when considering how to maximize your impact as an advocate or advocacy organization.
-We feel that sanctuaries’ biggest value stems from their educational work, and that sanctuaries can improve their impact by focusing more on this area.
+We greatly respect the work done by farmed animal sanctuaries and believe they are an essential part of the animal advocacy ecosystem.
+However, we also recognize that direct care for animals can be very expensive, so we caution against taking in too many direct rescues when considering how to maximize your impact as an advocate or advocacy organization.
+We feel that sanctuaries’ biggest value stems from their educational work and that sanctuaries can improve their impact by focusing more on this area.
 For further reading, please see our blog post about this topic.

-At this time, we do not suggest restricting donations to our Top Charities (though if strongly desired by a donor, a few relatively stand-alone and scalable interventions exist where a restricted donation could work easily, such as sponsoring online pay-per-click advertisements).
-We have chosen our current Top Charities because we believe they effectively use their funding to drive results for animals; therefore we feel they are in the best position to determine distribution of donor funds.
-Furthermore, while we continue researching and measuring interventions, at this time we don’t have absolute evidence of any single specific intervention being so superior as to warrant the extreme measure of a restricted donation.
+At this time, we do not suggest restricting donations to our Recommended Charities (though if strongly desired by a donor, a few relatively stand-alone and scalable interventions exist where a restricted donation could work easily, such as sponsoring online pay-per-click advertisements).
+We have chosen our current recommendations because they effectively use their funding to drive results for animals; therefore, we feel they are in the best position to determine the distribution of donor funds.
+Furthermore, at this time, we don’t have absolute evidence of any single specific intervention being so superior as to warrant the extreme measure of a restricted donation.

 In very specific situations where a large group has a smaller division that we endorse funding, we may recommend restricting donations to that specific division if we can confirm that the money will not be fungible.